 “I knew you would say that.”
 Zero pulled out a book that he was working on.
-The worn leather pages, and the dishevel amount of papers sticking out of it.
+The worn leather pages and the disheveled amount of papers sticking out of it.
 “The first copy of the Drezo Regalia History personally written by me.
 Free of charge.
 In exchange, I would like an equivalent amount of information.”

 M2 eyes sparkled with interest.
-His hands were inching towards Zero’s book ready to snatch it away.
-Zero pulled back the book out of M2 reaches.
+His hands were inching toward Zero’s book, ready to snatch it away.
+Instead, zero pulled back the book out of M2 reach.
 At that exact moment, Zero knew M2’s weakness.
 His deeply engraved curiosity.